 shifts, and conditionals for which to use.

-Now with Setup Wizards for computation of radar rainfall, radar
+Setup Wizards for computation of radar rainfall, radar

 adjust, runoff, snowmelt, ET, solar radiation, long wave radiation, and stream